Risk Cloud API: Upload Attachments

 POST /api/v1/internal/attachments/{attachmentId}

-Obtaining proper API Authentication
+Obtaining Proper API Authentication

 Prior to any interaction with Risk Cloud’s APIs we will need to set the authorization header.
 Instructions on how this can be accomplished can be found here.